AikidoSec/firewall-php/docs/laravel-forge.md

 4. Run the created recipes to install the Aikido PHP Firewall.

+5. Run `php artisan config:clear` when using the Laravel framework

 ## SSH

 1. In Forge go to `[server_name] -> [site_name] -> Environment`, add the `AIKIDO_TOKEN` and `AIKIDO_BLOCKING` environment values and save.
 You can find their values in the Aikido platform.

+> [!IMPORTANT]
+> Don't run `php artisan config:cache` as Aikido Zen will not be able to find the `AIKIDO_TOKEN`. `config:cache` will clear the environment variables that Aikido Zen uses to fetch configuration.

 2. Use ssh to connect to the Forge server that you want to be protected by Aikido and, based on the running OS, execute the install commands from the [Manual install](../README.md#Manual-install) section.

 3. Go to `[server_name] -> [site_name] -> Restart` and click `Restart PHP <version>`.

+4. Run `php artisan config:clear` when using the Laravel framework